2014 Polish local elections

-The 2014 Polish local elections were held in two parts, with its first round on November 16, 2014 and second on November 30, 2014.
+Local elections were held in Poland on 16 November 2014 to elect members for all 16 regional assemblies (sejmik wojewódzki), 314 county (powiat) councils, and 2,479 municipal (gmina) councils.
+The second round was held on 30 November 2014 to elect heads of municipalities, mayors and city presidents in places where no candidate obtained more than 50% of the vote.

-The first round included elections of deputies to provincial voivodeship sejmiks, as well for gmina and powiat councilors.
-The second round of elections were marked for mayors, borough leaders, and other positions decided by runoff elections.
 The local elections were seen as a test to the ruling Civic Platform and Polish People's Party centre-right conservative liberal coalition government under Prime Minister Ewa Kopacz, after then Prime Minister Donald Tusk became the President of the European Council.

 Background

 It was the first election for new PM and Civic Platform's Leader Ewa Kopacz.
-Also it had been a test for Law and Justice after good results in latest European Parliament elections in Poland.
+It was also seen as a test for Law and Justice after their good performance in the European Parliament election earlier in the year.